Explore A Couple’s Porch Renovation—Just in Time for Fall

 After the peel-and-stick flooring fiasco, we decided to go ahead and hire the work out.
 We ended up not hiring a contractor, and instead shopped around ourselves.
 We went through Home Depot for the countertops, appliances, plumbing, and subway tile backsplash, and we were so pleased with the work!

-I have painted all of the walls of our home, and I have painted our kitchen six times.
+I’ve painted all of the walls of our home, and I’ve painted our kitchen six times.
 Only three colors, but two coats each!

 Our pre-existing breakfast nook that I never used until the renovation.
 I never wanted to sit there before, because I would just look around me and then over at the kitchen and feel overwhelmed by all that needed to be done.